PadmanabhanSaravanan/AmazonWebService/README.md

 ![image VS](image/volumesnapshot.PNG)

-12. (Optional) To assign custom tags to the volume, in the Tags section, choose Add tag, and then enter a tag key and value pair.
-For more information, see Tag your Amazon EC2 resources.
+**Step12.** (Optional) To assign custom tags to the volume, in the Tags section, choose Add tag, and then enter a tag key and value pair.

-13. Choose Create Volume.
+**Step13.** Choose Create Volume.

 > Note
 >